Imperio: Robust Over-the-Air Adversarial Examples for Automatic Speech Recognition Systems: Experimental Evaluation

-For the rooms in Table~\ref{tab:varying_generic}, we also performed experiments where no line-of-sight between the microphone and the speaker exits by blocking the direct over-the-air connection with different kinds of furniture.
-As a consequence, not the direct sound, but a reflected version of the audio contributes most to the recorded signal.
+\paragraph{No Line-of-Sight Attack} For the rooms in Table~\ref{tab:rooms}, we also performed experiments where no line-of-sight between the microphone and the speaker exists by blocking the direct over-the-air connection with different kinds of furniture.
+As a consequence, not the direct sound, but a reflected version of the audio is recorded.
 An implication is that these attacks could be carried out without being visible to people in the vicinity of the ASR input microphone.
-For our setup, we tested different scenarios: In some cases, the source and the receiver were separated by a table, by simply placing the speaker under the table.
-For one setup in the lecture room, we blocked the line-of-sight via a whiteboard\oldtext{ and in the small office we used a shelf to block the direct connection}.
+We tested different scenarios for our setup: In the lecture and the meeting room, the source and the receiver were separated by a table by simply placing the speaker under the table.
 In the office, the speaker was even placed \emph{outside} the room.
 For this recording setup, the door between the rooms was left open.
 For all other setups, the doors of the respective rooms were closed.
 A detailed description of the no line-of-sight setups is given in Appendix~\ref{app:rooms}.
-The measured WERs for two different no-line-of-sight setups for each room are summarized in Table~\ref{tab:line-of-sight}.

-In cases where no line-of-sight exits, the distortions which happens through the transmission can be considered as more complex and consequentially, a prediction of the recorded audio signal is hard. \oldtext{Surprisingly, we could even observe one case where the WER was slightly improved, which was the case for the small office recordings.} A blocked line-of-sight will most likely decrease the WER, but it is in general possible to find adversarial examples with $0$\,\% WER, even where the source was placed outside the room.
-This again shows that our generic version of the attack is able to successfully model a wide range of acoustic environments simultaneously, without any prior knowledge about the room~setup.
+In cases where no line-of-sight exists, the distortions that occur through the transmission can be considered more complex, and consequentially, a prediction of the recorded audio signal is hard.
+A blocked line-of-sight will most likely decrease the WER, but it is in general possible to find adversarial examples with $0$\,\% WER, even where the source was placed outside the room.
+This again shows that our generic version of the attack can successfully model a wide range of acoustic environments simultaneously, without any prior knowledge about the room~setup.